Trade Mark Services

 A trade mark gives you the exclusive right to use your brand across every service or product you provide.
 We can review your potential trade marks before you invest time and money in registering them.
 We will help you assess whether it makes sense to do so, looking at all your available options, the cost and how it works.

-Our trade mark solicitors can represent you at the UK Intellectual Property Office, the EU Intellectual Property Office and, via our network of like-minded, results-focused associates, anywhere else in the world.
+An expert trade mark lawyer at Briffa can represent you at the UK Intellectual Property Office, the EU Intellectual Property Office and, via our network of like-minded, results-focused associates, anywhere else in the world.

 See what our clients think…